PratoolUSF/pratoolb/_pages/about.md

   - /about.html
 ---

-<b>Biography</b> <br>
+<b>Brief Bio</b> <br>
-Dr. Pratool Bharti is an assistant professor at the Department of Computer Science at the Northern Illinois University (NIU) in Dekalb, IL.
-He is interested in activity recognition, and mental health. <br><br>
+Pratool Bharti is an assistant professor in the Department of <a href="http://www.cs.niu.edu/">Computer Science</a> at the <a href="https://www.niu.edu/index.shtml">Northern Illinois University</a> (NIU) in Dekalb, IL.
+His research interests lie in developing and leveraging pervasive technologies to improve the societal health and well-being. <br><br>

 <b>Primary Research Interests</b><br>
 Context-Aware Sensor Fusion, Embedded Machine Learning/ Artificial Intelligence, Computer Vision and Neural Networks